joaodinissf/MSSS-Iberia/README.md

-# Modeling and Simulation of Social Systems Fall 2018 – Research Plan (Template)
+# Modeling and Simulation of Social Systems Fall 2018 – IBERIA
 (text between brackets to be removed)

 > * Group Name: (be creative!)